cloudnativeessentials/dra-tutorial/README.md

 ```

-ResourceClaims can be created manually by users or by Kubernetes from a ResourceClaimTemplate.
+ResourceClaims can be created manually by users or by Kubernetes from a ResourceClaimTemplate. <br>
-If a ResourceClaimTemplate is used then the ResourceClaim is bound to the Pod that uses the ResourceClaimTemplate and bound to the Pod's lifecycle.
+If a ResourceClaimTemplate is used then the ResourceClaim is bound to the Pod that uses the ResourceClaimTemplate and bound to the Pod's lifecycle. <br>

-Independently created ResourceClaims can be shared among multiple Pods.
+User / independently / not-from-ResourceClaimTemplate created ResourceClaims can be shared among multiple Pods. <br>

 Example ResourceClaim:
 ```yaml